 This setting specifies if DBMaker should turn network encryption on or off.
-If network encryption is turned on, all network data between DBMaker server and all clients will be encrypted.
+All network data between DBMaker server and all clients will be encrypted when network encryption is enabled.
 The encryption technique used by DBMaker consists of a mix of DES and RSA.
 This setting corresponds to the DB_NetEc keyword in the dmconfig.ini file.
 The default setting is disabled.